Project

 There are 2 methods.
 One is dependent on client's clock time and one is dependent of server's clock time.
 I added both because sometimes a client's time may be set incorrectly whereas their timezone is set correctly.

-Updated by Saif Rehman about 12 years ago
+Updated by Saif Rehman over 12 years ago

 I recommend that you at least take a look.